-Cost of revenue primarily consists of the cost to us of the products that are manufactured or produced by us or our sellers for delivery to buyers on our platform, internal and external production costs, shipping costs and certain internal depreciation.
+Marketplace cost of revenue primarily consists of the cost to us of the products that are manufactured or produced by us or our suppliers for delivery to buyers on our platform, internal and external production costs, shipping costs and certain internal depreciation.
 We expect cost of revenue to increase in absolute dollars to the extent our revenue increases and transaction volume increases.
-As we add sellers to our Xometry platform and are able to expand our network liquidity effect, we expect cost of revenue to decline as a percent of revenue over time.
+As we grow and add suppliers to our platform, we are able to improve our pricing efficiency, we expect cost of revenue to decline as a percentage of revenue over time.